Why your coffee grinder is more important than your coffee machine.

 Is your coffee grinder more important than your coffee machine?

 Have you been focusing your budget towards the best traditional espresso coffee machine money can buy but neglected the coffee grinder’s share of this budget?

-A little-known secret in the world of coffee is that the coffee grinder is much more important than the coffee machine you use.
+A little-known secret in the world of coffee is that the coffee grinder is much more important than the commercial coffee machine you use.

 As people say, ‘put rubbish in, get rubbish out’.